d2s/Documentation/docs/Intro.md

 All tasks can be aborted during execution.

+### Restore files

-Due to how a `restore` works a restore can only be executed by a test run (`--dry-run`) before the real run.
-This is a precaution (see warning at top of page).
-Files can also be restored by using the [copy single files](CopySingleFiles.md)
+Due to how a `restore` works, a restore can only be executed by a test run (`--dry-run`) before the real run.
+Executing a `restore` task might delete local files.
+Files and catalogs can also be restored by using the [copy single files](CopySingleFiles.md)

 ### (1) Single tasks